ICHx/ICHx.github.io/docs/index.markdown

 Welcome to my home.

 I am a very adventurous person.
-Get to know me on <a href="https://www.linkedin.com/in/hf-t-aa3537152/">Linkedin</a>.
+Get to know me on [LinkedIn](https://www.linkedin.com/in/ric-t-aa3537152/).

-This is a simple bio page made with Jekyll, styled with bootstrap.

 ## Favourites